cristian-rincon/drf-store/README.md

 By default, the api is connected with SQLlite, but includes PostgreSQL support, if you want to use this, take care to set the variables listed on the ``.env.sample`` file.

+## JWT Tokens

+For more information about how to use JWT Tokens, check the official [documentation](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html#usage)